 One of the earliest demonstrations of brain imaging clearly showed three distinct brain regions lighting up when the same word was read, spoken, or heard.

 On a routine commute, your brain is on autopilot and gets very little stimulation.

-It has been said that Bill Gates would drive a different route on the way home from work each day to stimulate his brain, and look where that got him!
+It’s been said that Bill Gates intentionally drove a different route on the way home from work each day to stimulate his brain, and look where that got him!

-You can take new routes when walking, biking, or riding public transportation.
+You can also take new routes when walking, biking, or riding public transportation.